 In this post, you’re going to:

-- Learn the most common 2D and 3D shapes in English.
+- Learn words for common 2D and 3D shapes in English.

 - Learn some shape adjectives to describe objects more generally.